essleeung/essleeung/README.md

 - [Codepen](https://codepen.io/essleeung)

 ## Some things about me:
-- 🌱 I’m currently learning Redux.
+- 🌱 I’m currently learning doing my first round of #100DaysOfCode.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I spent 6 months travelling the world and I love all the noodles I've gotten to eat along the way.